Pilex1/Pilex1.github.io/_machine-learning/jacobian.md

 $$

-Intuitively, each column $j$ tells you how much space in each of the output coordinates changes locally per change in $x_j$, the $j$th coordinate in the input space.
-The determinant of the Jacobian matrix then tells you how much area/volume of the output space is scaled by locally after applying the function $\boldsymbol f$.
+Intuitively, each column $j$ tells you the factor by which space in each of the output coordinates changes per infinitesimal change in $x_j$.
+The determinant of the Jacobian matrix then tells you the factor by which area/volume of the output space $\boldsymbol f$ changes per change in infinitesimal area/volume in the input space.

 For example, consider the function